metonym/didone/README.md

 > Pronounced "dee-doh-neh".

 This zero-dependency library is a minimalist dotenv-like parser.
-Given a string, it returns an array of objects with the following properties:
+It intentionally does not perform validation and is simply designed to extract key-value pairs from a given string.
+The `parse` function returns an array of objects with the following properties:

 - `key`: The key of the variable.
 - `value`: The value of the variable.
-Multi-line values are supported.
+Multiline values are supported.
 - `duplicate`: Whether the key is duplicated or not.

 ```dotenv